 I am sure that you’ve heard of this advice before: stop spending on coffee shop drinks.

 It sucks, right?
-You love your daily lattes, and it gives you that boost of energy you need to get through the day.
+You love your daily latte, and it gives you that boost of energy you need to get through the day.
 But you don’t always have to spend $4 on coffee!
-There are a couple of ways to get free Starbucks gift cards so you’ll get your favorite Starbucks drinks at $0 cost!
+There are a couple of ways to get free Starbucks gift cards so you’ll get your favorite drinks for free!

 I use these sites to get Amazon gift cards, too!